 - Two completed professional recommendations must accompany the completed application form.
 The applicant is encouraged to solicit the recommendations from two faculty members or one faculty member and one employer.

 - Applicants must include a personal resume, outlining community or vocational activities, honors, employment, extracurricular and volunteer activities, if invited to interview for the program.

 - All applicants must take the Pharmacy College Admissions Test (PCAT).
-A minimum composite score of 50th percentile or higher is required.
+A preferred composite score of 50th percentile or higher is required.
+Applicants with a score lower than 50% percentile will be considered for admission only if their prerequisite GPA is greater than or equal to 3.2.
 Additionally, 50th percentile or higher in each of the following sections: chemical processes, biological processes and quantitative reasoning, and 25th percentile or higher in and the critical reading section is preferred.

 - Applicants whose first language is not English must satisfy the University's English proficiency requirements.

 - Students who are offered admission to the Pharm.D. program will have a Criminal Background Check.
 This will be performed by Certiphi, Inc through PharmCAS.
 Matriculation into the program will depend on the results of that check.

 Further information concerning the Doctor of Pharmacy Program can be found in the Wayne State University Graduate Bulletin.